mrkkrp/dot-emacs/README.md

 mnemonic value.
 Give this technique a try and you will see how productive you can be!

+Also note that <kbd>↵ Return</kbd> key is pretty useless, because you have
+<kbd>C-j</kbd> and <kbd>C-m</kbd> key bindings.
+Since <kbd>↵ Return</kbd>
+key has two semantics: end of input and new line, it's logical that we have two flavors of <kbd>↵ Return</kbd> key here.
+But what's about the <kbd>↵ Return</kbd> key itself?
+It's of no use, unless GPG pops up with its thing.
+At the same time <kbd>↵ Return</kbd> occupies a comfortable position at the keyboard, so it's stupid not to use it for something useful. <kbd>C-return</kbd> duplicates current line in such a way that this command can be performed repeatedly.
+This is handy when you need to type many similar lines with variations.
+The <kbd>↵ Return</kbd> key alone invokes `ace-jump-char-mode`, and look, this is really convenient!
+Try it!

 Shortcut            | Description
 --------            | -----------
 <kbd>C-c r</kbd>    | revert current buffer